ffilho/nodejs_demo-app/README.md

 </div>

-A quick guide for a full operational **DevOps** pipeline for beginners.
+A quick guide for a full operational **DevOps** pipeline for complete beginners.

 ##  Index